Home » Money Management » Investing » Important Things to Know Before You Buy Gold Bars

 Purity

-The purity of the gold in gold bars is represented by “fineness” in units per hundreds, thousands, or ten thousands.
+The purity of the gold in gold bars is represented by “fineness” in units per hundreds, thousands, or ten thousand.
 This method expresses the purity of gold in parts per 1000 thus a fineness of .9999 is actually 99.99% pure while .999 is 99.90% pure.
 Fineness is more precise than “Carats” since carats are in fractions of 24.
-Thus 24 carat gold is consider “pure gold” but it can have a “fineness” of .990 or better while 18 carat gold is 18/24ths gold or 75% gold or .750 fineness.
+Thus 24-carat gold is considered “pure gold” but it can have a “fineness” of .990 or better while 18-carat gold is 18/24ths gold or 75% gold or .750 fineness.

-Gold may be alloyed with other metals such as silver, copper, zinc or silicon to produce purities less than 24 carat.
+Gold may be alloyed with other metals such as silver, copper, zinc, or silicon to produce purities less than 24 carats.
 Silver and copper are the most commonly used alloying elements for gold.
-Pure gold is too soft to be able to be used for jewellery but is preferred for gold bars.
+Pure gold is too soft to be able to be used for jewelry but is preferred for gold bars.

 Generally, the trend is 99.99% for gold bars.
-However, you can buy gold bars in different percentage of purity in some countries.
-For example, the purity is 99.9% in Dubai, 99.5% in Iran, 99% in Hong Kong and 96.5% in Thailand.
+However, you can buy gold bars in different percentages of purity in some countries.
+For example, the purity is 99.9% in Dubai, 99.5% in Iran, 99% in Hong Kong, and 96.5% in Thailand.

 See Also: